-Jewish Life Enrichment programs foster the resiliency and wellbeing of our Jewish community across the life span.
+Jewish Life programs foster the resiliency and wellbeing of our Jewish community across the life span.

-ESSEN-tials, the Kosher Food Program: In collaboration with Rachel’s Table, Jewish Family Service provides kosher food multiple times a year to individuals and families challenged by food insecurity.
+ESSEN-tials, the Kosher Food Program: In collaboration with Rachel’s Table, Jewish Family Service provides kosher food multiple times a year to individuals and families challenged by food insecurity or limited access.
 Distributions include special items appropriate for the seasonal holidays, kosher meat and chicken, produce and other non-perishable kosher items.

 The Passover Project: JFS established the Passover Project, also known as the Matzah Fund, to ensure that community members have the necessary provisions to celebrate the holiday.
 We distribute bags of Passover food and subsidize Seder attendance at local synagogues to those who are struggling to provide for their most basic needs.